 The Unit programs are the responsibility of the Guides and Leaders.
 But the District Manager has the overall accountability for the quality of the programs in her area – ensuring programs are enriching, challenging, and varied.

-You also have a role to ensure your Leaders are adequately trained and qualified to deliver the Program and that the appropriate paperwork for Program and outdoors activities is completed.
+You also have a role to ensure your Leaders are adequately trained and qualified to deliver the program and that the appropriate paperwork for program and outdoor activities is completed.

-Advice and assistance is available from Resource Leaders, Outdoors Leaders, State Subcommittee Chairs and State personnel in the areas of camping, water activities, adventure activities, environmental/earth education activities, air activities and radio activities.
+Advice and assistance is available from Resource Leaders, State Subcommittee Chairs, and State personnel in the areas of camping, water activities, adventure-based activities, environmental/earth education activities, air activities, and radio activities.

-For information on trainings and activities refer to your State newsletter, Learning & Development calendar or State website.
-When planning Region trainings for the year ahead, consider whether it would be valuable to hold training in any areas related to the outdoors.
+For information on training and activities refer to your State newsletter, Learning & Development calendar, or State website.
+When planning Region training for the year ahead, consider whether it would be valuable to hold training in any areas related to the outdoors.
 Information on outdoor activities and training opportunities can be included in the Region newsletter.
-As part of the talent planning at Region level, consider whether there are opportunities to appoint Outdoors Leaders to enhance the capability to run outdoor activities and / or appoint a team member to specialise in the outdoors.
+As part of the talent planning at Region level, consider whether there are opportunities to enhance the capability to run outdoor activities and/or appoint a team member to specialise in the outdoors.
 As part of your meetings take time to brainstorm outdoor activities.

 Example of a Region outdoor activity